Valencia – Estadi Ciutat de Valencia

 Now that’s better.
 Estadi Ciudad de Valencia with a new colour scheme

 Two seasons of steady progress in La Segunda almost came undone in 2001-02 when Levante finished nineteenth and in the relegation zone.
 Luckily, Burgos CF’s failure to pay its players resulted in their demotion and a reprieve for Levante.
-A fourth place finish was achieved a year later, then in 2003-04 Levante won the second division title for a second time.
-With German Coach Bernd Schuster at the helm, Levante made an impressive start to their first La Primera season for forty years.
-The results dried up in the second half of the campaign and Schuster was shown the door with five matches to go.
-Still five points clear of the relegation zone, Levante did not win another match and were relegated.
-Promotion back to the top flight was won just a year later and this time Levante managed to avoid relegation with a fifteenth place finish.
-The club invested in heavily in playing staff, but this plan back-fired and relegation and financial meltdown followed.
+A fourth-place finish was achieved a year later, and then in 2003-04, Levante won the Segunda title for a second time.
+With German Coach Bernd Schuster at the helm, Levante made an impressive start to their first La Primera season in forty years.
+The results dried up in the second half of the campaign, and Schuster was shown the door with five matches to go.
+Still five points clear of the relegation zone, Levante did not win again and was relegated.
+Promotion back to the top flight was won just a year later, and this time Levante managed to avoid relegation with a fifteenth-place finish.
+The club invested heavily in playing staff, but this plan backfired, and relegation and financial meltdown followed.
 The remaining players went unpaid for nearly a year and staged a series of sit-ins to highlight their plight.
-Despite this turmoil, Levante finished eighth in La Segunda and in the summer of 2009 Quico Catalán took over as President.
-With the lowest budget in the division, coach Luis Garcia Plaza steered the club towards its third and most improbable promotion to La Primera in six seasons.
-Eighteen months later and Levante were the darlings of La Liga, defying the odds and sitting near the top of La Liga with the oldest and lowest paid squad in La Primera.
-It seems appropriate therefore that the club play in one of the oldest and least sophisticated stadiums in the top two divisions.
+Despite this turmoil, Levante finished eighth in La Segunda, and in the summer of 2009, Quico Catalán took over as President.
+With the lowest budget in the division, coach Luis Garcia Plaza steered the club towards its third, and most improbable, promotion in six seasons.
+Eighteen months later and Levante were the darlings of La Liga, defying the odds and sitting near the top of La Liga with the oldest and lowest-paid squad in La Primera.
+It seemed appropriate, therefore, that the club play in one of the oldest and least sophisticated stadiums in the top two divisions.

 Levante251113b